The Working Student Double Bind: Balancing Paid Work and Unpaid Practicum

 This conflict is not a personal failing or a time management problem you can simply solve with better planning.
 It is a structural issue embedded in how public health education is designed.
 Programs that require substantial unpaid labor effectively limit access to students who can afford to work for free, whether through savings, family support, loans, or partner income.

 Acknowledging this reality matters because it shifts the narrative from individual inadequacy to systemic challenge.
 You are not struggling because you lack discipline or commitment.
 You are navigating a system that was not designed with your circumstances in mind.
+The unpaid position barrier is one of the most significant equity issues in public health education, and your experience navigating it is shared by many peers.

 The Practical Conflicts